-Nurses from Speciality Care Services, Division of Nursing at the Singapore General Hospital, a member of the SingHealth group, share tips on hypoglycaemia and how to drive safely.
+Nurses from the Specialty Care Services, Division of Nursing at Singapore General Hospital (SGH), a member of the SingHealth group, offers driving tips and precautions for those on glucose-lowering medication.

-- Protect your glucometer from extreme temperature by removing it from your car (away from direct sunlight) to ensure accurate blood glucose readings are maintained.
+- Protect your glucometer from extreme temperature and direct sunlight to ensure accurate blood glucose readings

-- If your blood glucose reading is below 5.0 mmol/L, take 15 g of carbohydrate before you start driving e.g.:
+- If your blood glucose reading is below 5.0 mmol/L, take 15g of long-acting carbohydrates before you start driving e.g.:

 - 3 pieces of biscuits, or